mabogunje/yorudi/README.md

 The former being a Chinese-English Electronic Dictionary and the latter, a Japanese-English Dictionary.

 #### Usage Examples
-1. Search for word "aba" in the cms dictionary
+1. Find all words matching "aba" in the cms dictionary (tone-insensitive)

     `java -jar target/scala-2.10/yorudi-assembly-0.1-SNAPSHOT.jar --dict cms aba`

+2. Find all words matching "aba" in the cms dictionary (tone-sensitive)

+    `java -jar target/scala-2.10/yorudi-assembly-0.1-SNAPSHOT.jar --dict cms -s aba`

+3. Display a glossary of all words related to "aba" in the cms dictionary

+    `java -jar target/scala-2.10/yorudi-assembly-0.1-SNAPSHOT.jar --dict cms -g aba`

 ### An Introduction to Yoruba & The Problem
 Yoruba is the native tongue of the [Yoruba people of West Africa](http://en.wikipedia.org/wiki/Yoruba_people).
 It is tonal (like Chinese), with a romanized writing system for demarcating tone and pronounciation.
 That is to say, like [Chinese Pinyin](http://en.wikipedia.org/wiki/Pinyin),